 In 2014, Paul travelled to Tokyo to guest with Ballet Chambre Ouest for the creation and world premiere of Jo Funaki’s Counter-Heartbeats.
 2015 roles include Gamache and the Don in Don Quixote, appearing in the original casts of both Dear Horizon and Passchendaele, and Demetrius and Bottom in A Midsummer Night’s Dream.
 In 2016, Paul performed in Andonis Foniadakis’s Selon désir, as part of the RNZB’s acclaimed Speed of Light programme, and as both the Lion and the Scarecrow in The Wizard of Oz.
 He ended the year reprising both Hilarion in Giselle and Demetrius and Bottom in A Midsummer Night’s Dream, in both Hong Kong and Wellington.

-In 2017, Paul received critical acclaim from reviewers around New Zealand for his portrayal of Tybalt, the antagonist in Romeo and Juliet choreographed by Francesco Ventriglia.
-He also performed in Alexander Ekman’s Episode 31 as part of the Three By Ekman triple bill.
+In 2017, Paul received critical acclaim from reviewers around New Zealand for his portrayal of Tybalt, in Romeo and Juliet, choreographed by Francesco Ventriglia.
+He also performed in Alexander Ekman’s Episode 31 as part of the Three By Ekman triple bill, and appeared as the Toreador in Roland Petit’s Carmen.
+Paul began 2018 as Alastair Stewart in The Piano: the ballet.

 Paul is supported by The Dress Circle and is an Ambassador for Vodafone